JacobD2001/Creaitive_official/src/Other/readme.md

 1. CSS navbara
 2. Menu na mobilce nie scrolluje na sam początek tekstu

+//TO DO BEFORE DEPLOY:
+1. Learn how to sell remember the jes lessons

 //TO DO IN THE FUTURE:
 1. Responsive for 4K: https://www.geeksforgeeks.org/how-to-target-desktop-tablet-and-mobile-using-media-query/